iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 ### Literature

 This blog summarizes complexity results of state-of-the-art (SOTA) first-order optimization algorithms.
 There are several great works for a comprehensive review of optimization algorithms from different perspectives.
-Besides many well-known textbooks and course materials like the one from Stephen Boyd<d-cite key="boyd2024text"></d-cite><d-cite key="boyd2024video"></d-cite>, maybe one of the most impressive works is the blog post by Ruder<d-cite key="ruder2016overview"></d-cite>, which received more than 10k citations according to Google Scholar.
+Besides many well-known textbooks and course materials like the one from Stephen Boyd<d-cite key="boyd2024text"></d-cite><d-cite key="boyd2024video"></d-cite>, maybe one of the most impressive works is the blog post by Sebastian Ruder<d-cite key="ruder2016overview"></d-cite>, which received more than 10k citations according to Google Scholar.
 The post reviewed algorithmic design of gradient descent (GD), stochastic gradient descent (SGD), and their variants, especially those commonly used in the machine learning community like AdaGrad<d-cite key="duchi2011adaptive"></d-cite> and Adam<d-cite key="kingma2014adam"></d-cite>.
 Several monographs reviewed optimization algorithms in various settings, e.g., <d-cite key="bubeck2015convex"></d-cite>, <d-cite key="bottou2018optimization"></d-cite>, <d-cite key="sun2019survey"></d-cite>, <d-cite key="dvurechensky2021first"></d-cite> and <d-cite key="garrigos2023handbook"></d-cite>; the page by Ju Sun<d-cite key="sun2021list"></d-cite> was a popular repository tracking research effort on achieving global optimality for nonconvex optimization<d-footnote>Latest update: Dec 11 2021.</d-footnote>.
 The review by Ruoyu Sun<d-cite key="sun2019optimization"></d-cite> further specified the survey of optimization algorithm study in the context of deep learning.
 A recent survey by Danilova et al.,<d-cite key="danilova2022recent"></d-cite> revisited algorithm design and complexity analysis for nonconvex optimization.
 To some extent, it is the closest one to our blog post.
 Our blog aims to serve as an easily accessible tool for optimizers to check the SOTA theoretical convergence rate from both upper and lower bounds perspectives.

 ---